List of A Song of Ice and Fire characters: Podrick Payne

 Podrick Payne, Pod for short, is a squire to Tyrion Lannister toward the end of A Game of Thrones.
 Despite being painfully shy and insecure, he proves himself to be a loyal and capable squire.
 In A Clash of Kings, he rescues Tyrion from an assassination attempt.
 He continues his duties through A Storm of Swords until Tyrion vanishes in A Feast for Crows.
 He follows Brienne of Tarth, knowing that she was searching for Tyrion's wife Sansa Stark.
 He becomes Brienne's squire and serves her as faithfully as he did Tyrion.
 He and Brienne are captured by the Brotherhood Without Banners, and Podrick is sentenced to be hanged for serving as Tyrion's squire.
 His fate is currently unknown.

 Shae

 Shae is a Lannister camp follower who sleeps with Tyrion Lannister before the battle on the Green Fork.
 She accompanies him to King's Landing, against Tywin's orders, and serves as his mistress.
 To prevent discovery, Shae is set up as a handmaiden by Tyrion and Varys, serving Lollys Stokeworth and later Sansa Stark.
-During the trial accusing Tyrion of murdering Joffrey, Shae gives evidence testimony against him, flaunting their relationship to the court, in exchange for being wed to a knight.
+During the trial accusing Tyrion of murdering Joffrey, Shae gives testimony against him, flaunting their relationship to the court, in exchange for being wed to a knight.
 She is later found in Tywin's bed by Tyrion and strangled to death with the Hand's Chain.